 Sergeant Steve Dyer

 The detective bureau’s Juvenile Investigations unit investigates crimes committed by and against the juveniles of our community.
 The unit works as a resource for general detectives and has close ties with the Murrieta Valley Unified School District.
 The unit is responsible for running several youth programs within the community and staffs school resource officers at our local school sites.
-The Juvenile Investigations unit is led by Sergeant Robert Anderson.
+The Juvenile Investigations unit is led by Sergeant Daryl Underwood.

 Task Force Assignments